JordiZhang/HTB-Notes/CPTS/Network Enumeration with Nmap.md

 ## Scan Single IP
 Before scanning a host for open ports and its services, we first check if its alive or not.
 We can use same method as before.
 `sudo nmap 10.129.2.18 -sn -oA host `
-However we change the output option to output the results in the host format. `-oA host` instead of `-oA tnet`.

 By disabling port scan(`-sn`), Nmap automatically will ping scan with ICMP echo requests.
 To ensure ICMP echo requests are sent we can use the `-PE` option.
 We can also use the `--reason` to display the reason for a specific result.
 Using `--packet-trace` we can show all packets sent and received to inspect more closely.
 A common result happens when before the ICMP echo request can be sent, an ARP request is sent and a reply is received, thus Nmap determines the IP as alive.
 We can disable ARP requests using `--disable-arp-ping`.